datacarpentry/python-ecology-lesson/episodes/03-index-slice-subset.md

 What is the difference between these two dataframes?

-When we assigned the first 3 columns the value of `0` using the `ref_surveys_df` DataFrame, the `surveys_df` DataFrame is modified too.
+When we assigned the first 3 rows the value of `0` using the `ref_surveys_df` DataFrame, the `surveys_df` DataFrame is modified too.
 Remember we created the reference `ref_survey_df` object above when we did `ref_survey_df = surveys_df`.
 Remember `surveys_df` and `ref_surveys_df`